Rhodes Must Fall: Other statues

 On 22 March 2015, the EFF's president, Julius Malema, called for all other symbols of colonialism and apartheid in South Africa to be removed.
 Following that, a number of colonial era statues across the country were vandalised, including the statue of King George V at the University of KwaZulu-Natal.
-EFF members were implicated in the vandalism of a number of Anglo-Boer War statues, including that on 4 April of the Uitenhage War memorial statue for fallen British soldiers, a 6 April attack on the Horse Memorial in Port Elizabeth dedicated to the animals that served in the war, and the 7 April vandalism, with green paint, of Paul Kruger's statue in Church Square, Pretoria.
+EFF members were implicated in the vandalism of a number of Second Boer War statues, including that on 4 April of the Uitenhage War memorial statue for fallen British troops, a 6 April attack on the Horse Memorial in Port Elizabeth dedicated to the animals that served in the war, and the 7 April vandalism, with green paint, of Paul Kruger's statue in Church Square, Pretoria.
 The statue of Louis Botha situated outside the Houses of Parliament in Cape Town was vandalised on 9 April.

 EFF spokesperson Mbuyeseni Ndlozi said on 9 April that the party would have to take responsibility for its members' actions, but that the EFF was for the removal, not vandalism or destruction, of colonial and apartheid symbols in the public space.

 In response to the vandalism of the Louis Botha Statue and Horse Memorial, local supporters of the monuments laid wreaths at the monuments a few days afterwards.
 To protect it from future vandalism, the Horse Memorial was temporarily moved to a safe space by the local municipality.
 The chairperson of the Nelson Mandela Bay region of the EFF, Bo Madwara, threatened to "unload it into the sea" should the monument be restored.

 On 18 September 2015, the bronze bust of Rhodes at Rhodes Memorial was vandalised.
 The nose was cut off and the memorial was daubed with graffiti accusing Rhodes of being a "Racist, thief, [and] murderer".
 It appeared that the vandals had attempted to cut off the whole head.
 In October 2018, the nose was restored by a local artist.

 Controversies over Rhodes Scholars who are Rhodes Must Fall activists

 Ntokozo Qwabe, one of the founders of Rhodes Must Fall and a Rhodes Scholar, was the subject of controversy over seemingly racist comments towards a white waitress in South Africa.
 For this he was widely criticised in the UK and in South Africa.
-A few days after the November 2015 Paris attacks Qwabe also caused controversy comparing the French flag to the Nazi swastika and calling for it to be banned from universities.
+A few days after the November 2015 Paris attacks Qwabe also caused controversy comparing the French flag to the Nazi flag and calling for it to be banned from universities.

 Joshua Nott, a former publicist for Rhodes Must Fall, was accused of hypocrisy, including by Rhodes Must Fall, over subsequently applying for and accepting a Rhodes Scholarship.
 The Rhodes Trust was criticised for not awarding the scholarship to someone more deserving.
 Following the completion of his studies at Oxford as a Rhodes Scholar, Nott took up a position of paid employment at the Rhodes Trust.
 He is employed as 'Associate - Global Partnerships' within the Trust's Rise programme.